What Is Online Privacy: Definition, Tips, Issues

 Online monitoring

 Who can track your activities when you go online?
 Unfortunately, pretty much everyone (of course, unless you take any privacy-enhancing measures – more on that in a bit).
 Third-party surveillance and unwanted tracking are quite common these days.
-We’ve already mentioned many parties interested in your private data, including ISPs, search engines, social networks, and websites that use cookies to monitor you.
-The information they collect includes your browsing habits, location history, likes, comments, and more.
+We have already listed the number of parties that are interested in your personal information and they include the ISPs, search engines, social networks, and websites that track you via cookies.
+The data that they gather is your browsing history, your location history, your likes, comments, etc.

 Normally, the reason for third-party monitoring is simple – it’s all about advertising.
 Ad agencies buy customer data to spread targeted ads.
 However, in case of a data breach, the outcomes can be much worse than bumping into an annoying pop-up or banner.